 DEPARTMENT: Student Financial Services

-- Assists families with their university balance and provides guidance on financing strategies
+• Assists families and calculates their university balance as well as provides guidance on financing strategies

-- Completes SAP, federal verification and other relevant processes in accordance with federal guidelines
+• Completes federal verification in accordance with federal guidelines

 The above statements are intended to describe the general nature and level of work performed by the incumbent; they do not purport to describe all functions.
 Incumbent may be assigned other duties, and the essential functions may change from time to time as necessary.